Snorkel (swimming): Orientation and shape

-Snorkels come in two orientations: Front-mounted and side-mounted.
+Snorkels are made for two orientations: Front-mounted and side-mounted.
 The first snorkel to be patented in 1938 was front-mounted, worn with the tube over the front of the face and secured with a bracket to the diving mask.
-Front-mounted snorkels proved popular in European snorkeling until the late 1950s, when side-mounted snorkels came into the ascendancy.
-Front-mounted snorkels experienced a comeback a decade later as a piece of competitive swimming equipment to be used in pool workouts and in finswimming races, where they outperform side-mounted snorkels in streamlining.
-Front-mounted snorkels are attached to the head with a special head bracket fitted with straps to be adjusted and buckled around the temples.
+Front-mounted snorkels were popular in European snorkeling until the late 1950s, when they were largely superseded by side-mounted snorkels for general use.
+Front-mounted snorkels experienced a comeback a decade later as competitive swimming equipment to be used in pool workouts and in finswimming races, where they outperform side-mounted snorkels in streamlining and load balance.
+Front-mounted snorkels are attached to the head with a forehead bracket fitted with adjustable straps to be buckled around the head.

-Side-mounted snorkels are generally worn by scuba divers on the left-hand side of the head because the scuba regulator is placed over the right shoulder.
-They come in at least four basic shapes: J-shaped; L-shaped; Flexible-hose; Contour.
+Side-mounted snorkels are generally worn by scuba divers on the left-hand side of the head because the scuba regulator hose is routed over the right shoulder.
+They come in at least four basic shapes: J-shaped; L-shaped; flexible-hose; contour.